Drulac/GenH.php/README.md

 ```php
 include('view.php');
 ```
-You can use an alias to code more fast, with less chars.
+You can use an alias to code faster, with less chars.
 ```php
 use PhpGenHTML as PGH;
 ```